-The following sections provide an overview of the concepts related to the AppStream repository in Red Hat Enterprise Linux 8.
+In the following sections, learn the concepts related to the AppStream repository in Red Hat Enterprise Linux 8:

 1.1.
 Distribution of content in RHEL 8

-- Content in the BaseOS repository is intended to provide the core set of the underlying OS functionality that provides the foundation for all installations.
-This content is available in the form of RPM packages and is subject to support terms similar to those in previous releases of Red Hat Enterprise Linux.
+- The BaseOS repository contains the core set of the underlying operating system functionality that provides the foundation for all installations.
+This content is available in the form of RPM packages and is subject to support terms similar to those in earlier releases of Red Hat Enterprise Linux.

-- Content in the AppStream repository includes additional user-space applications, runtime languages, and databases in support of the varied workloads and use cases.
-Content in AppStream is available in one of two formats - the familiar RPM packages and an extension to the RPM format called modules.
+- The AppStream repository contains additional user-space applications, runtime languages, and databases in support of the varied workloads and use cases.
+Content in AppStream is available in one of two formats - the RPM packages and an extension to the RPM format called modules.